chloroken/daytripper/README.md

 Advantages:

-	• Offline & open-source.
-Your data never leaves your PC.
+	• Offline.
+	• Open-source.
 	• Easy to use.
-No, really.
-Can you copy & paste?
-You're a black belt!
-	• Daytripper colors site by purpose; a combat-relic site is more combat than relic.
+	• Sites are colored by purpose; a combat-relic site is more combat than relic.
-	• Maps can be backed up and even shared with other users.

 Disadvantages:

-	• Not useful for group play due to offline nature.
+	• Not useful for group play.
-	• Barebones, lack of features due to early stage of development.
+	• Lack of features.
+	• Maps can be shared, but it's clumsy.

 Specifications: